asuworks/comses.rag/README.md

 # comses.rag
 > an API that exposes RAG funcitonality using local LLMs
+# Develop, Test and Deploy

-## Run with Docker locally (with source mounting and port exposure)
+## Run locally with Docker (with  source mounting and port exposure)
 1. `docker context use default`
 2. `cp env.example .env` and adjust
 3. `make t` - start temporal services